About Us & Our History

 In 2005, Citywide Properties also expanded its rapidly growing business into managing and leasing shopping centers in Maryland.
 The first center the company managed was Club Centre in Pikesville, Maryland.
 When Steven Verstandig took on this challenge, the shopping center had sixteen vacancies.
-Within weeks, the young entrepreneur leased the vacant spaces and today, the once distressed center is now fully leased and is the most vibrant center in Pikesville.
+Within weeks, the young entrepreneur leased the vacant spaces and today, the once distressed center, is now fully leased and is the most vibrant center in Pikesville.
 Steven Verstandig found his niche with leasing.
-Currently, Citywide Properties owns centers in Maryland, Delaware, Virginia, West Virginia, Florida and Ohio.
+Currently, Citywide Properties owns centers in Maryland, Delaware, Virginia, West Virginia, North Carolina, South Carolina, Kentucky, Florida and Ohio.

 CityWide Properties continues to purchase and manage mixed-use buildings and shopping centers in Maryland, Florida and Ohio and focuses on restoring properties in up and coming areas.
 The company is a driving force in the rebirth of Baltimore City, and Steven Verstandig plans to use his expertise to develop major retail hubs across the country.
 Today, the company owns more than 100 properties and manages and leases 2.5 million square feet of retail space.

 Property Manager/Accounts Specialist

 If you have a general question about a space or our company, please email us using the form below.
 Otherwise, you may call us at 410-400-5407.